 Expertise: Education policy, education technology, school choice, student achievement

-John E. Chubb, a distinguished visiting fellow at the Hoover Institution and a member of Hoover’s Koret Task Force on K–12 Education, will become the president of the National Association of Independent Schools effective July 1, 2013.
-He currently serves as the interim CEO of Education Sector, a nonprofit, nonpartisan research organization.
+John E. Chubb, a distinguished visiting fellow at the Hoover Institution and a member of Hoover’s Koret Task Force on K–12 Education, is the president of the National Association of Independent Schools.
+He served as the interim CEO of Education Sector, a nonprofit, nonpartisan research organization.
 He was a founder of EdisonLearning, a company that for nearly twenty years has partnered with public school districts and charter school boards nationwide to provide innovative schools and education programs with a focus on disadvantaged students.

 He previously served as a senior fellow at the Brookings Institution and faculty member at Stanford University.
 He has also served as an adviser, consultant, and speaker for the White House and for many state governments, public and private school systems, and nonprofit organizations.